Learning About The Real Living Wage #LivingWageWeek | Employer Branding

 What Is The Real Living Wage?

 Let’s just jump back to basics – what is the Living Wage?
-The real Living Wage is the base pay recommended to be paid to all employees based on the actual living costs across the UK.
+The real Living Wage is the base pay recommended to be paid to all employees based on the actual living costs across the UK; and it’s something that employers need to be taking notice of as part of their employee relationship building and employer branding!

 The Government provide a mandatory minimum wage guide for both under and over 25’s, which comes in at £7.38 and £7.83, however the Living Wage is an alternative, realistic suggestion of the amount all over 18’s should be paid, inside and outside of London, taking into account realistic, modern living costs.
 This wage is not enforced by any authority but the Living Wage foundation works tirelessly to educate and convert employers so that they might adopt this voluntary wage of either £9.00 (across the Uk) or £10.55 (London).